Deadline to submit applications is April 30, 2022

-Open to all undergraduate students entering any Hawaii college or university who meet the criteria and submits the required essay.
+Open to all undergraduate students entering an accredited college or university throughout Hawaiʻi who meet the criteria and submits the required essay.

 Grants will be awarded on